Careers

 Iqaluit - city view.jpg

-Northern Futures Planning is Seeking a Community Planner
+Northern Futures Planning is hiring a Community Planner

 We are adding a new community planner to our consulting team providing community planning services to clients across Northern Canada.
 We are seeking an individual in the early-mid stage of their career who has obtained, or is eligible for, membership in the Canadian Institute of Planners.

-We are a small Ottawa-based consulting firm specializing in northern and indigenous community planning.
 We build our team by recruiting talented planners with a passion for the North and then training and mentoring them with care.
 Loving how we work is just as important to us as loving what we do – which is why we maintain a flexible schedule and office environment that lets us balance work and life.
-We employ a flexible hybrid workplace model including primarily working from home with in-office collaboration sessions.
+We employ a hybrid workplace model that supports both in-office collaboration and remote work.
 Some travel is required to northern Canada, including Nunavut.

 Responsibilities